entraigas/SlimDb/Docs/ResultSet.class.md

         print_r($row);
     }

-	//fetching several rows from db into an array
+	//fetching several rows from db into an array at once
     $sql = "select * from customer";
 	$array = $db->query($sql)->getAll();
     foreach($array as $row) {